-Their first year in Manchester saw a fantastic review in the Guardian and a host of awards and accolades, so now is the time to get yourself to this great Indian street food and craft ale joint in Piccadilly Gardens.
-Brave the drug dealers and you are welcomed by a fantastic space with a varied vegetarian menu of traditional Indian street food dishes.
+We all know about Bundobust now surely?
+Brave the drug dealers at Piccadilly Gardens and you are welcomed by a fantastic space with a varied vegetarian menu of traditional Indian street food dishes.
 Many of the dishes are also vegan and gluten free so there’s plenty to choose from.
 If you’ve got some mates, or are a greedy bugger, you should get the ‘Combo for 6’ which is every dish on the menu.

 Bundobust, 59 Piccadilly, Manchester M1 1RG